 This phylogeny shows evolutionary relationships of SARS-CoV-2 viruses from the ongoing COVID-19 pandemic.
 Although the genetic relationships among sampled viruses are quite clear, there is considerable uncertainty surrounding estimates of specific transmission dates and in reconstruction of geographic spread.
 Please be aware that specific inferred geographic transmission patterns and temporal estimates are only a hypothesis.

-There are hundreds of thousands of complete SARS-CoV-2 genomes available and this number increases every day.
+There are hundreds of thousands of complete SARS-CoV-2 genomes available on open databases and this number increases every day, but geographical representation varies.
 This visualization can only handle ~3000 genomes in a single view for performance and legibility reasons.
 Because of this we subsample available genome data for these analysis views.
 Our primary global analysis subsamples to ~600 genomes per continental region with ~400 from the previous 4 months and ~200 from before this.
 This results in a more equitable global sequence distribution, but hides samples available from regions that are doing lots of sequencing.
 To mitigate against this, we’ve set up separate analyses to focus on particular regions.
 They are available on the “Dataset” dropdown on the left or by clicking on the following links: Africa, Asia, Europe, North America, Oceania and South America.

 Site numbering and genome structure uses Wuhan-Hu-1/2019 as reference.
 The phylogeny is rooted relative to early samples from Wuhan.
 Temporal resolution assumes a nucleotide substitution rate of 8 × 10^-4 subs per site per year.
 Full details on bioinformatic processing can be found here.

-We gratefully acknowledge the authors, originating and submitting laboratories of the genetic sequence and metadata made available through GISAID on which this research is based.
-A full listing of all originating and submitting laboratories is available below.
+We gratefully acknowledge the authors, originating and submitting laboratories of the genetic sequences and metadata for sharing their work in open databases.
+Please note that although data generators have generously shared data in an open fashion, that does not mean there should be free license to publish on this data.
+Data generators should be cited where possible and collaborations should be sought in some circumstances.
+Please try to avoid scooping someone else’s work.
+Reach out if uncertain.
 An attribution table is available by clicking on “Download Data” at the bottom of the page and then clicking on “Strain Metadata” in the resulting dialog box.